ahmadassaf/oh-my-zsh/README.md

 # ZSH

 The default shell on most systems is bash.
-While bash is a perfectly fine shell, zsh is more customisable, faster (so they say) and has some amazing plugins.
+While bash is a perfectly fine shell, zsh is more customizable, faster (so they say) and has some amazing plugins.
 It does everything bash does and comes pre-installed on any Mac.
 It's an outdated version though, so you want to use homebrew to install the latest version.

 ```
 brew install zsh